FHA Program Structure and Guidelines Overview

 FHA loans require two forms of mortgage insurance: an upfront mortgage insurance premium (UFMIP) and an annual mortgage insurance premium.
 The UFMIP is 1.75% of the base loan amount and is typically financed into the loan balance.
 For a $300,000 loan, the UFMIP is $5,250, bringing the total loan amount to $305,250 .

 The annual MIP is paid monthly as part of the mortgage payment.
 The rate depends on the loan term, loan amount, and LTV ratio.
 For most 30-year loans with an LTV above 95%, the annual MIP rate is 0.55% of the outstanding loan balance.
-For LTVs at or below 95%, the rate is 0.50%.
-On a $300,000 loan at 0.55%, the monthly MIP payment is approximately $137.50 .
+The FHA annual MIP rate for loans with terms exceeding 15 years is 0.50% for LTV at or below 95% and 0.55% for LTV above 95%, as published in HUD's current MIP schedule. .

 A critical distinction from conventional PMI: for FHA loans with an original LTV above 90%, the annual MIP remains for the life of the loan.
 It cannot be removed regardless of how much equity the borrower builds.
 For loans with an original LTV of 90% or below, the MIP is removed after 11 years.
 This lifetime MIP requirement is a significant cost factor that borrowers should weigh when comparing FHA to conventional financing .